bomei/BkExchange/README.md

 # BkExchange
-An simple exchange for quant backtest
+A simple exchange for quant backtest